 NURS5054 Emergency Nursing Practice

-Credit points: 6 Session: Semester 2 Classes: distance education/intensive, up to 4 study days Prerequisites: NURS5059 Assessment: essay part a (10%) and part b (30%) and written examination (50%) and online modules (10%) and satisfactory completion of clinical assessment tasks Mode of delivery: Block mode
+Credit points: 6 Session: Semester 2 Classes: four intensive, on-campus study days Prerequisites: NURS5059 Assessment: written work part A (20%), written work part B (30%), online modules (10%) and written examination (40%) Campus: Mallett Street, Sydney Mode of delivery: Block mode